Stabilize Bluff to Protect Railroad Redoubt Earthworks and Texas Memorial

 The National Park Service (NPS) proposes to mitigate continued erosion of the bluff adjacent to the Texas State Memorial and railroad redoubt within Vicksburg National Military Park in order to stabilize the site.
 The purpose of the project is to prevent further erosion while protecting the memorial and fortification.

 Vicksburg National Military Park was established on February 21, 1899, to protect areas associated with the siege and defense of Vicksburg, Mississippi.
-There are 22 state memorials within park boundaries, of which 5 are state memorials on former park property and 1 is a state memorial on Grant's Canal.
-The Texas State Memorial is one of the 22 state memorials within the park's boundaries and is located above an eroding bluff, adjacent to the Kansas City Southern rail line.
+The Texas State Memorial is one of the park's 22 state memorials and is located above an eroding bluff adjacent to the Kansas City Southern rail line.
 The railroad redoubt was a Confederate earthen fortification built to protect the Southern Railroad of Mississippi, a vital entrance to the city.
 The fortification and the memorial are threatened by chronic erosion of the bluff.
 The entire battlefield area is listed in the National Register of Historic Places.

-In accordance with the National Environmental Policy Act of 1969 (NEPA), the NPS is preparing an Environmental Assessment (EA) to evaluate these proposed actions.
-The EA will address the project background, the purpose and need for the proposed actions, a determination of environmental issues and potential impacts resulting from the alternatives considered (including the no action alternative), and public involvement and agency coordination.
+In accordance with the National Environmental Policy Act of 1969 (NEPA), the NPS has prepared an Environmental Assessment (EA) to evaluate these proposed actions.
+The EA addresses the project background, the purpose and need for the proposed actions, a determination of environmental issues and potential impacts resulting from the alternatives considered (including the no action alternative), and public involvement and agency coordination.

 Vicksburg National Military Park

 Attn: Stabilization EA